tzj04/Modulate/README.md

     - Log in as a different user and attempt to edit/delete a post you don't own.
 The backend will return a `403 Forbidden` because it verifies the `userID` from the JWT context.

 ---

+## AI Declaration

+1. Some of the styling in the css was done by GPT to speed up the process
+2. When there were parts I wasn't too sure about, I clarified with GPT to make sure my logic was sound